wag and drag a rag

 - Bags (e.g., paper lunch sacks)

-- How to Make a Rag Bag and Wag and Drag a Rag to Dust Target Text
+- Wag and Drag a Rag to Dust target text*

-The children will make a rag bag as they will read and write words ending in –ag: rag, bag, tag, wag, drag.
+Tell the children that they will make a rag bag and read and write words ending in -ag, such as rag, bag, tag, wag, and drag.

 Make a rag bag

 - Engage the children in reading Let’s Make a Rag Bag text (see below).

 - Have the children follow the instructions in the text to make a rag bag:

 - Rip an old cloth into pieces to make rags.

 - Write rag on a tag for each rag.

 - Write Rag Bag on a tag (slip of paper) and attach the tag to the bag.